Greywater Recycling: A Practical School Course How to Use Sustainable Water

 Green School, Bali, Indonesia

-The Green School in Bali is an institution that uses greywater recycling as part of its broader environmental initiatives.
+The Green School in Bali is an eco-friendly institution that uses greywater recycling as part of its broader environmental initiatives.
 They collect greywater from sinks and showers, filter it, and reuse it for irrigation of their extensive organic gardens.
-The school emphasizes experiential learning, and the greywater project is a key part of students’ on sustainable practices.
+The school emphasizes experiential learning, and the greywater project is a key part of students’ education on sustainable practices.

 Watford Grammar School for Girls, UK